BSIP news

 Free bus travel extended for care leavers

-Young people leaving care, aged up to 25, will soon be able to travel free on buses in the wider region, thanks to funding secured by the West of England Mayoral Combined Authority and North Somerset Council.
+Young people leaving care, aged up to 25, are able to travel free on buses in the wider region, thanks to funding secured by the West of England Mayoral Combined Authority and North Somerset Council.

-For those eligible, details of how to apply for a WESTpass, which can be used on all the main bus companies and WESTlink vehicles, can be found at Westfares website
+For those eligible, details of how to apply for a WESTpass, which can be used on all the main bus companies and WESTlink vehicles, can be found on the Westfares website

 Free bus travel available all day for disabled residents